Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Other steps can help prevent some other types of AIDS-related cancers:

 Limiting your sex partners, using condoms, and not smoking to lower the risk for cervical cancer.
-Having regular checkups can allow your doctor to find abnormal cells before they develop into cancer.
-Being vaccinated against the HPV virus can also reduce the risk
+Having regular checkups can allow your healthcare provider to find abnormal cells before they develop into cancer.
+Being vaccinated against the HPV virus might also reduce the risk in people who are not already infected.

-If you have an AIDS-related cancer, your doctor may recommend steps you can take on your own to reduce your symptoms.
-Be sure to discuss the different therapies that are available for AIDS-related cancer with your doctor since many treatment options do exist.
+If you have an AIDS-related cancer, your healthcare provider may recommend steps you can take on your own to reduce your symptoms.
+Be sure to discuss the different therapies that are available for AIDS-related cancer with your healthcare provider since many treatment choices do exist.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |